-If a pupil chooses to leave school without permission, staff will react in the following way.
+If a pupil chooses to leave the Academy without permission, staff will react in the following way.

-- Search the immediate school grounds for the pupil - Contact Parents - If a pupil cannot be found contact police - Once a pupil returns to school, any time wasted absconding will be made up
+- a.
+Search the immediate Academy grounds for the pupil. - b.
+Contact parents/carers. - c.
+If a pupil cannot be found contact police. - d.
+Once a pupil returns to the Academy, any time wasted absconding will be made up.